PostHog/posthog.com/contents/handbook/company/communication.md

    5. The problem
    6. The recommendation
    7. Useful context for the people giving feedback (for product decisions, [this GitHub template](https://github.com/PostHog/product-internal/blob/main/.github/ISSUE_TEMPLATE/request-for-comments.md) is useful)
+3. Share the RFC:
+   1. Post in the relevant Slack channel (normally the teams slack channel, or `#general` if it's a bigger cross-team RFC)
+   2. Tag the people you need input from in the slack thread or DM them - it's your responsibility to nudge the relevant people for their input
-3. Share the RFC in the `#general` Slack channel if it isn't already there
+   3. Post in `#github-rfcs` if it isn't already there automatically (so that people interested in RFCs across the company can stay in the loop)
 4. If an RFC is cross-team and is causing a large amount of disagreement, it might be worth having a sync meeting to reach a decision
-5. Once a decision is made, the person making the decision should include the decision in the pull request, merge it in and share this in `#general` again.
+5. Once a decision is made, the person making the decision should include the decision in the pull request, merge it in and share this in the relevant channel and `#github-rfcs` again.

 ### When should you write an RFC?